Kicking the smoking habit

-More than 70% of women say they want to quit smoking.
-More than half report having tried to quit in the past year.
+In a 2010 health survey, more than 70% of women said they wanted to quit smoking.
+More than half reported that they tried to quit in the past year.
 The chance of quitting and staying quit is about the same for both men and women, but there may be some ways women are different (see the section below, “Differences between women and men”).

 Many women are afraid to quit for fear of gaining weight.
 Some women who quit smoking do add a few pounds, mostly in the first year.
 It varies, but women gain an average of around 10 pounds after quitting.
 This amount of weight gain can usually be controlled through diet and exercise.
 And the health benefits of quitting are much greater than any problems posed by a small weight gain.